GihanJ/Structured-Exception-Handling-SEH-Buffer-Overflow/README.md

 # Note

-Reverse shell is binded to a specific IP, inorder to succesfully run the code replace the localhost and generate a new shell
+Reverse shell is bound to a specific IP, inorder to succesfully run the code replace the localhost and generate a new shell